8

 Student Occupational Therapy Association (SOTA)

-Each cohort of students in the Faulkner University OTD program will elect class officers who can represent their class, organize events and activities and communicate with faculty.
 The Student Occupational Therapy Association (SOTA) has elected officers from the OTD class.
-Service as a SOTA officer is a privilege and officers can be removed from office in the event that he/she has been placed on academic probation or inadequate professional behavior.
-The SOTA handbook can be found in the administrative assistant’s office.
+Students are required to be active members and participate in SOTA.
+To become an elected officer, students must be in good academic standing.
+Service as a SOTA officer is a privilege and officers can be removed from office if he/she has been placed on academic probation or inadequate professional behavior.
+Please refer to the SOTA handbook for more information.

 Professional Conference Participation